M19O/Secure_Code_0x1/README.md

-This repo for Discussing Source code review [SSDLC] and Secure coding.
+This repo for Secure coding.